qingshan/dotfiles/README.md

 ### Servers

-- Debian
-- Ubuntu
+- Debian, Ubuntu
-- Rocky Linux
+- Rocky Linux, CentOS, RedHat Enterprise Linux
+- Arch Linux, Manjaro

+### Shells

+zsh as default shell on macOS:
+- `.zshenv` is sourced on all invocations of the shell.
+- `.zprofile` is sourced in login shells.
+- `.zshrc` is sourced in interactive shells.

+bash as default shell on macOS:
+- `.bash_profile` is sourced in login shells.
+- `.bashrc` is sourced in interactive non-login shells.

+`.profile` is sourced in login shells for both bash and zsh.

+fish as interactive shell in interactive mode of zsh or bash, without setting it as the default shell.

 ### Terminals

-- alacritty
+- alacritty will launch tmux.
-- tmux
+- ghostty, tmux, ssh and other terminals will launch login shell (`$SHELL`) and interactive shell (fish).

 For key bindings, go to [Terminal Cheatsheet](https://qingshan.dev/posts/alacritty-integration-with-tmux/)

-### Shells

-- login shell: zsh on macOS, bash on Linux
-- interactive shell: fish

 ### Tools